casualty, auto, hazardous materials coverage, ….

 • Networking opportunities with other local swimming pool and spa service professionals.

-• Take advantage of being associated with the marketing and branding of the IPSSA name. • Scholarship funds available for educational courses related to your business.
+• Association with the marketing and branding of the IPSSA name. • Scholarship funds available for educational courses related to your business.

 IPSSA’s membership is structured through chapters, and their members meet once a month to discuss industry news, share best practices and tip and tricks, and to otherwise network among friends.
 IPSSA membership is approximately $100 per month including insurance.